apache/flink/docs/dev/table/connect.md

   'update-mode' = 'append',            -- optional: update mode when used as table sink,
                                        -- only support append mode now.

-  'format.derive-schema' = 'true',     -- optional: derive the serialize/deserialize format
-                                       -- schema from the table schema.

-  'format.json-schema' = '...',        -- optional: specify the serialize/deserialize format schema,
-                                       -- no need to specify if format.derive-schema is true.

   'connector.key-delimiter' = '$',     -- optional: delimiter for composite keys ("_" by default)
                                        -- e.g., "$" would result in IDs "KEY1$KEY2$KEY3"